forgecode1337/AES-RSA-Armor/README.md

 <li>Replace <code>[new_filename]</code> with the desired name for the encrypted file.</li>

 #### <b>Decrypt a File</b>
-To decrypt the file you just encrypted, use the Base64-encoded Encrypted AES Key, which is the AES key encrypted with RSA:
+To decrypt the file you just encrypted, use the Base64-encoded RSA-encrypted AES Key:
 ```
-aes_script decrypt [new_filename] [original_filename] [Base64-encoded Encrypted AES Key] private.pem --delete
+aes_script decrypt [new_filename] [original_filename] [Base64-encoded RSA-encrypted AES Key] private.pem --delete
 ```
 <li>Replace <code>[new_filename]</code> with the name of the encrypted file you want to decrypt.</li>
 <li>Replace <code>[original_filename]</code> with the name you want for the decrypted file.</li>